Infinite Fun.

 Designed to scale from Day 1

-Competitive balance designed into the core
+Competitive balance is designed into the core

 Tournament and organized-play formats considered early

-Competitive if desired.
+Think: Competitive if desired.
 Accessible if not required.

 Partnership Goals